-Our vision is the big long term goal that drives all of our work and the work of our partners and collaborators.
-Our vision will drive our work across multiple strategic plans and decades.
+Our vision is the broad long-term goal that drives all of our work, across multiple strategic plans and decades, in collaboration with our partners.

 At Resolve New England, we want everyone to have access to the options, resources, support, and community they need when trying to build the family of their dreams.